SEMICeu/documentation/editorial_flow.md

 2. Edit the UML file in the Thema repository

-   The editor edits the copy, and adds the property 'baptismalName' with the annotations: the label and definition in English, and the assigned URI.
+   The editor, edit the copy in the Thema repository, adding the property 'baptismalName' with the following annotations: i) label and definition in English, ii) and the assigned URI.
    After finishing the editing, the editor commits the UML file to the Thema repository.

 ## Part 2: Generate data specification artefacts using the toolchain ([video](https://github.com/SEMICeu/documentation/blob/main/images/step2.mp4?raw=true))

 3. Trigger the toolchain

-   The editor selects the commit hash corresponding to the UML file update in the thema repository.
+   The editor selects the commit hash corresponding to the UML file update in the Thema repository.
-   Using this commit hash, the [publication points](https://github.com/SEMICeu/uri.semic.eu-publication/blob/example/config/dev/publication.json) in the publication repository are updated.
+   Using this commit hash, the editor updates the **publication points** (6) in the publication repository.
    In the demonstration video, the `branchtag` attribute of the publication points are updated with the new commit hash.
    This change will trigger the artefact generation process.
-   The progress of the generation process can be followed in [CircleCI](http://circleci.com).
+The progress of the generation process can be followed in **CircleCI** (7).

-## Part 3: Publication of the result ( [video](https://github.com/SEMICeu/documentation/blob/main/images/step3.mp4?raw=true) )
+## Part 3: Publication of the result ([video](https://github.com/SEMICeu/documentation/blob/main/images/step3.mp4?raw=true))

 4. Check the generated artefacts

    When the artefact generation process is finished, the generated artefacts are available in the generated repository.
-   In the demonstration video, the updated artefacts are found within the directory [`/doc`](https://github.com/SEMICeu/uri.semic.eu-generated/tree/example/doc).
+   In the demonstration video, the updated artefacts are found within the **directory [`/doc`]** (8).

    To prepare the next step, the editor checks the generated artefacts to see whether the result is correct: e.g. if the property is present in all relevant artefacts.
    There are several ways to check this: the editor can download the artefacts and checks within the downloaded files for the new property, but he or she can also use the GitHub built in diffing support.